AbsoluteVirtueXI/web-security-best-practices/1-Security-general-knowledge.md

 - File Inclusion

 Vulnerabilities types can be combined.
-For example a buffer overflow can gain a higher privilege and execute malicious code.
+For example a buffer overflow can permit to gain a higher privilege and execute malicious code by an attacker.

 ## Audits